iGaming14 min readMay 2026By · Banking Lead

 MATCH (Member Alert to Control High-Risk Merchants) is Mastercard's shared blacklist for merchants terminated for cause.
 Visa maintains a parallel mechanism via its VIOR (Visa Integrity Officer Report) process.
 Both systems share data across acquiring banks globally — there is no geographic workaround.

+What gets you listed.
 Any one of the following five criteria triggers a MATCH placement:

 1. Chargeback ratio exceeds 1% for two consecutive months AND your acquirer terminates the account for that reason